uhohgio/giovannas-blog/_blogs/frequently-asked-questions.md

   url: "/assets/blog/about-me/gio_at_grand_canyon.JPG"
 ---

+Answers to some questions about this and me you might have.

 ## Why a Portfolio?

 I needed to build my brand slighly more than I have, and with my newfound excitement for web development, I decided a web portfolio was a great way to kill two birds with one stone.
 Of course, one can never have an original idea, but I have also learned many new ways I can show off my skills using this format and I plan to implement them soon!

 ## Why a Blog?

 What is the point of implementing a new, scalable, dynamic part of my website dedicated to blog posts?